JFleming4/Sysc3303Project/README.txt

 [ Optional Step - Error Simulator ]
 Start the Error Simulator by running the class ErrorSimulator.
 This is REQUIRED to use the -t (test) option when sending requests from the client, otherwise the request will fail.

+Error Simulator Commands + Example:
+ - lose: (lose DATA 1 0) drops the first data packet and all subsequent packets (2, 3, 4, etc.)
+ - dup: (dup DATA 1 2) duplicates the first data packet and every second subsequent packet (3, 5, 7, etc.)
+ - delay: (delay DATA 1 0 69000) delays the first data packet and all subsequent packets (2, 3, 4, etc.) for 69 seconds.
+ - normal: normal operation
+ - help: "I need somebody!
+Help!
+Not just anybody!" – Lennon-McCartney.
+(You should know what this operation does)

 Next, start the client by running the class FTPClient.
 Again, you can enter `help` into the command line interface to view the available options.

 Run the following commands to test reading and writing to the server.
 You can add the `-v` flag to enable verbose logging and